Tebrox/ESPHome/README.md

-Base classes for ESPHome in connection with Home Assistant Feel free to use.
+Base classes for ESPHome in connection with Home Assistant.
+Feel free to use.